deffi/unisport-abrechnung/readme.md

 ## Usage

-In either case, the result will be written to a file whose name is based on the instructor name, class name, and month/year.
+In either case, the result will be written to a file whose name is based on the instructor name, class name, and billing period (month/year).
 If a file with that name already exists, a numeric suffix is appended.
 No file will ever be overwritten.

 ### Command line usage

-Call the script, passing the month/year and the number of participants for each day.
+Call the script, passing the billing period (month/year) and the number of participants for each day.
 For days where the class did not take place, specify 0.

-For example:
+Example invocation:

     abrechnung.py 10/2023 18 15 0 19